 Update 2017: This 2013 post on the “Purpose of Anthropology” has seen renewed attention in 2017.
 This may be due to people searching for the supposed quote from Ruth Benedict: “The purpose of anthropology is to make the world safe for human differences.”
 As Ryan Wheeler details, Benedict never said exactly those words.
-I’ve left a comment on his post that has been “awaiting moderation” since 17 June 2017: “I have always felt that the ‘purpose of anthropology’ quote is more of an encapsulation of Benedict’s last paragraph of Patterns of Culture.
+I’ve left a comment there: “I have always felt that the ‘purpose of anthropology’ quote is more of an encapsulation of Benedict’s last paragraph of Patterns of Culture.
 You are correct that it shows up more closely in Chrysanthemum, but there it takes on a strange almost nationalist hue.”

 I have never been entirely comfortable with Benedict’s quote as a complete encapsulation for the purpose of anthropology.
 This post was my attempt to spell out the larger “purpose of anthropology” from Trouillot’s Global Transformations.

 Purpose of Anthropology

 Before teaching the first class of Cultural Anthropology in 2013, I was thinking about the purpose of anthropology, especially sociocultural anthropology.
 In previous versions of the class I have used Carol Delaney’s Investigating Culture: An Experiential Introduction to Anthropology.
 Delaney’s book is fun, interesting, and works well since this course occurs after a prerequisite four-field Introduction to Anthropology.

 However, as I outlined in Doubling Down on Culture in Anthropology, Delaney never diagnoses the idea of culture.
 Delaney does not help us navigate a world in which culture is now everywhere.